 Do we want to grow?
-If so, where do we want to grow?
-An increasing number of applicants over the past several years indicate an opportunity to grow the size of the program.
+If so, "Where do we want to grow?"

+Increasing number of applicants over the past several years indicate an opportunity to grow the size of the program.
 Growth would bring in more dollars and serve more students.
 However, this would also require additional resources in staff, faculty, and space.
 In addition, there is a valid case as to whether new resources instead should be focused on providing the unmet needs of the program at its current size before physically expanding.
-These include initiatives to stabilize the number of faculty, firming up a host of staff/college support/college, strengthening our student advising/mentoring approaches, and stable/reliable internships to strengthen ties to MPA student employers and the community.
+These include initiatives to stabilize the number of faculty, firming up a host of staff/college support/college, strengthening our student advising/mentoring approaches, establishing a research arm, and stable/reliable internships to strengthen ties to MPA student employers and the community.
 The questions are one of quantity versus quality; could either approach pay for itself; and can both be accomplished simultaneously?
 Central to answering this is discussions about the very definition of 'quality' at any desired size and the challenges inherent in providing it.
-We are currently growing as a pilot for the 2014-2015 year.
-The general cohort will accept an additional 10 students into the combined Public/non-profit and Public Policy concentrations.